-We are dedicated to diversity and inclusion and have recently
+We are dedicated to diversity and inclusion.
+In the summer of 2020 we

 assessed our internal diversity:

 Response rate: 75-80%